temporalio/edu-build-your-ts-app/README.md

 # Build Your Own Temporal Application in TypeScript!

 You are going to build your own Temporal application in TypeScript!
 But first, as a prerequisite, let's run through a simple application that prints "Hello, Temporal!".
-Follow the steps below to run the _Hello World_ sample:
+Follow the steps below to run the _Hello World_ sample.

+## Using the Exercise Environment

+We want to minimize the barriers for learning Temporal, and we know that not everyone is able or willing to install software on their computers for a training course.
+That's why we use the GitPod service to provide a browser-based exercise environment for you to use.

+The only thing you'll need besides an up-to-date Web browser is a GitHub account that you can log into from that browser, which allows the GitPod service to set up the exercise code you'll use during the course.

+Launch the exercise environment [here](https://gitpod.io/new/#https://github.com/temporalio/edu-build-your-ts-app).

 ## How to Navigate to Your Files